What is Accrued Interest in Accounting?

 Accounting for Accrued Interest Expense

 While accounting for accrued into two sets of accounts is adjusted – the interest expenses account on the profit and loss statement and the accounts payable on the balance sheet.

 The interest expense on profit and loss statement is increased by the amount of the interest that is yet to paid by the Company.
-This is because of the accrual principle of accounting and the Company has to record any interest accrued but yet to pay.
+It is because of the accrual principle of accounting, and the Company has to record any interest accrued but yet to pay.

 source: Colgate SEC Filings

-The accounts payable on the liabilities side of the balance sheet is added with the interest payable as it the expense which is yet to be paid by the Company.
+The accounts payable on the liabilities side of the balance sheet is added with interest payable as it the expense which is yet to be paid by the Company.

 source: Bloom Energy SEC filings

 The above entered will be done by the borrower on its profit and loss statement and the balance sheet.
 The lender will report the interest as revenue on its PnL statement and a current asset as accounts receivables on the balance sheet.

-It is an amount that has been accrued but not yet paid over the time period due to debt owned or owned by the Company.
+It is an amount that has been accrued but not yet paid over a period due to debt owned or owned by the Company.
 The interest is accrued from the last payment date till the date of preparation of the accounts if it is not paid and the due date is on a later date.
-Such an amount is recorded as interest in receivables of payables as the case maybe i.e. if the Company has taken a loan it will record interest payable and if has given a loan say, to another business it will record an interest receivable.
+Such an amount is recorded as interest in receivables or payables as the case may be.
+I.e., if the Company has taken a loan, it will record interest payable, and if given a loan say, to another business, it will record an interest receivable.

-This has been a guide to Accrued Interest Expense.
-Here we discuss its meaning, how to calculate accrued interest along with its formula, examples, and accounting.
+This has been a guide to Accrued Interest in Accounting.
+Here we discuss its meaning and how to account for accrued interest expense along with practical examples.
 You may also have a look at these articles below to learn more about Accounting basics –